 If you entered through the airport E-gate and didn’t receive a stamp in your passport, the day that you entered is counted as day number 1.

-If you have a cancelled residence visa and need to exit to change status you will need to exit before the expiry date of your Cancellation paper.
-This is usually a 28-30 day period from when the visa is cancelled to when you need to exit the country.
+If you have a canceled residence visa and need to exit to change status you will need to exit before the expiry date of your Cancellation paper.
+This is usually a 28-30 day period from when the visa is canceled to when you need to exit the country.

 If you have an Entry permit for a new Residence visa, you can travel with us at any time to change status from tourist to resident, but its recommended to do it as soon as possible otherwise your entry permit may expire and you will have to re-do the whole visa application process.

 Schengen nationalities (all the EU countries excluding Great Britain and Ireland) still receive 90-day multiple-entry visas.
 These are issued every 180 days.
 Days spent outside the UAE during the 180 day period do not count towards the total of 90 days permitted.

 Oman visas can be applied for on arrival at the border post on the day of the trip (no requirement for an e-visa).
 This applies only to the nationalities listed here: gotoursdubai.com/questions

 All other nationalities need to apply in advance.

 VISA CHANGES to RULES etc

 This post was originally posted in July 2016 and has been updated to include new regulations as I become aware of them.
-I will endeavour to keept his post up to date, but please do check the regulations BEFORE you travel or make visa plans as they may change without me being able to keep this post updated.
+I will endeavor to keep his post up to date, but please do check the regulations BEFORE you travel or make visa plans as they may change without me being able to keep this post updated.